ThatStella7922/make_and_flash_logo/README.md

 As for the licensing, I own nothing but the make_and_flash_logo script and provided documentation.
 If you use/modify my script, just credit me.
 No monetary use of it is allowed.
 Other files used here may have different policies.

 If you are the owner of any of the included binaries, please [contact me](https://github.com/ThatsNiceGuy/ThatsNiceGuy#contact) or open an issue if you have any concerns with the usage of these files or for removal.\
-This was a quick project for my convenience, and I don't intend to violate any licensing terms or profit off of this.
+This is a small project for my convenience, and I don't intend to violate any licensing terms or profit off of this.